MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/database-openrecordset-method-dao.md

 <td><p>A <strong><a href="locktypeenum-enumeration-dao.md">LockTypeEnum</a></strong> constant that determines the locking for the <strong>Recordset</strong>.</p>

 > [!NOTE]
-> <P>You can use <STRONG>dbReadOnly</STRONG> in either the Options argument or the LockedEdit argument, but not both.
-If you use it for both arguments, a run-time error occurs.</P>
+> You can use **dbReadOnly** in either the Options argument or the LockedEdit argument, but not both.
+If you use it for both arguments, a run-time error occurs.

 </td>